Bram1903/MinecraftPlayerCrasher/README.md

 ## Compiling Jar From Source

-Requirements
+> Prerequisites

-- Java 17
+- Java 17 or higher
 - Gradle

-Compile the jar from source by running the following command in the project root's directory (where the pom.xml file is located).
+To compile the jar from source, run the following command in the directory of your project root (i.e., where the build.gradle file resides).

 ```bash
 gradle build
 ```

-You can find the compiled jar in the project root's /build/libs/ directory.
+The produced jar can be located in the /build/libs/ directory within your project root.

 ## License